 The CLPOA is a not-for-profit corporation incorporated in Ontario in 1974.
-The CLPOA Constitution (by-law) is somewhat out-dated and requires re-vamping.
+The CLPOA Constitution (Letters patent and by-law) is somewhat out-dated and requires re-vamping.

 Ontario not-for-profits are currently governed by the Ontario Corporations Act (“OCA”).
-A new law called the Ontario Not-for-Profit Corporations Act (“ONCA”) was passed in 2010 but did not come into force at that time as the Ontario bureaucracy needed to update its technology.
+A new law called the Ontario Not-for-Profit Corporations Act (“ONCA”) was passed in 2010 but did not come into force at that time as the Ontario bureaucracy needed to update its technology, including a new business registration system.
 In 2017, with technology still not in place, several of the promised ONCA changes were actually made through amendments to the OCA.

-The Ontario government indicated in December 2019 that the ONCA will come into force “beyond early 2020” and asked not-for-profits to start preparing, which the CLPOA is doing.
-To note that it has already been 10 years since the ONCA passed so it is possible that it may not come into force.
-Either way, because the not-for-profit community was extensively consulted in order to draft the ONCA, the ONCA provides very good guidance to not-for-profits, like the CLPOA, and helps us to re-vamp our old by-law.
+The Ontario government asked not-for-profits to start preparing, which the CLPOA is doing.
+Because the not-for-profit community was extensively consulted in order to draft the ONCA, the ONCA provides very good guidance to not-for-profits, like the CLPOA, and helps us to re-vamp our old letters patent and by-law.
 One key element of the ONCA is more member rights.

 Here are some reference documents including a glossary of terms: